 There are a limited number of spots at each exchange university.
-If the number of applicants to a specific university exceeds the number of spots a selection is made based on the applicants nomination value.
-The nomination value is based on the average grades in the credit giving course elements completed in LADOK on December 15 and possible participation in the reception of incoming exchange and master students.
+If the number of applicants to a specific university exceeds the number of spots, a selection is made based on the student's grade point average.
+The grade point average is based on the credit giving course elements completed in LADOK on December 16 and possible participation in the reception of incoming exchange and master students.
 The formula used is as follows: Total (Grades x (number of compulsory credits))/[Total (number of compulsory credits)] + 0.2 (if the student has acted as a mentor for an exchange student coming to KTH).
 The so called nomination value is the GPA of the student getting the last place at a university.

 In order to be able to compare the grade scale (A-F) with the previous system (3-5), the letter grades are translated to figures according to the following model: